 Yes, anyone can join at no cost.
 When you apply for the card, you will also be asked to register as a member of the credit union, at no additional cost.
 All that is needed is for you to deposit $5 in a savings account.
 Note that the $5 must remain in the account during the length of time you have the credit card.

-Once the introductory period is over, interest will start to accrue at the standard purchase interest rate on a go-forward basis.
+Once the introductory period is over, interest will start to accrue at the standard purchase APR on a go-forward basis, currently 9.90% - 18.00% Variable.
 Interest during the introductory period is waived — so you do not need to worry about a retroactive interest charge.

 In the short term, your credit score will probably take a small hit (5-10 points) because you applied for new credit.
 However, over time, a balance transfer can increase your credit score with proper practices.
 This is because while new credit makes up 10% of your credit score, the amount you owe accounts for 30%.
 By using a balance transfer, you will reduce your interest rate.
 That should help you get out of debt a lot faster.